sebkirche/pcurl/README.md

     -V, --version
         Show version number and quit.

+    --xml-pp
+        When using an xml action (see --action), pretty-print the xml.
+        Default is not indented.

+    --xml-pp-indent <number_of_spaces>
+        Number of space characters for each indentation level.
+Default is 2

+    --xml-root-element <name>
+        Use the given name for the root element of XML.

 Web crawling features:

     In web-crawling mode, a first resource is retrieved then in a recursive